AI as a Metacognitive Scaffold for Neurodivergent LearnersSENCO working with a neurodivergent learner using a tablet in a UK secondary classroom

 AI as an External Metacognitive Monitor

 AI's best use for neurodivergent learners is supporting metacognition, not creating content.
-An AI can ask a learner to check their understanding.
-It can also have them compare work to set criteria or think about their progress.
-This aids monitoring skills they may find tricky (researchers agree).
+It can ask a learner to check understanding, compare work with criteria and explain progress in one sentence.
+These prompts mirror the monitoring habits fluent learners often use automatically.

 Classroom Example: The Comprehension Check Bot